 The participant perceived AI tools as advantageous to vocabulary improvement due to factors such as speed, efficiency and clarity.
 Specifically, students perceived AI tools to be useful and easy to use due to speed and efficiency in providing clear information about vocabulary.
 This finding is in line with TAM in which perceived usefulness and ease of use are positioned as key factors that could predict users’ positive attitudes (Davis, 1989).
 This result aligns with Alghasab (2025) in which EFL students’ positive perception regarding the perceived usefulness and ease of use of ChatGPT were attributed to factors such as saving time and effort, improving productivity and efficiency.

 Additionally, AI capabilities in providing learners with comprehensive and personalised lexical support were important factors that influenced students' positive perceptions.
 AI was perceived as useful due to its capacity in providing learners with immediate definitions, synonyms and contextualised explanations to facilitate discovering the words' meaning.
 This is consistent with findings from previous studies such as Waziana et al. (2024) and Abdelhalim and Alsehibany (2025) in which students similarly valued AI tools for their quick, clear, and their comprehensive and personalised lexical support.
-Students in the current study, recognized AI capabilities in simplifying complex words by providing personalized explanations based on learners’ level.
+Students in the current study recognized AI capabilities in simplifying complex words by providing personalized explanations based on learners’ level.
 Cognitive load theory posits that tailoring learning to the learners' level helps manage cognitive load (Jordan et al., 2019).
 Thus, integrating AI may improve learning outcomes by helping learners manage cognitive load by providing learners with immediate, comprehensive and tailored support.
 This support helps learners allocate more memory resources for germane cognitive load (Feng, 2025; Lai, 2025), which is considered important for meaningful and complex learning (Kalyuga, 2011).

 Despite the overall positive perceptions and perceived benefits that AI tools can offer EFL learners, students in the current study expressed concerns with information overload.
 This result is aligned with Thi et al (2025) in which EFL students reported facing challenges including fear of overreliance and information overload when using AI tools in enhancing writing skills in EFL classes.
 According to cognitive load theory excessive and unnecessary information can induce extraneous cognitive load as the learners need to allocate more mental resources to navigate AI tools.
 This qualitative finding further explains the quantitative results of the current study, in which students reported experiencing extraneous cognitive load sometimes due to AI tools presenting them with irrelevant information.
 The participants in the interviews highlighted the importance of designing clear prompts to navigate the excessive information AI bots provides.
 Even though this might be true, students with low levels of EFL writing may struggle with composing prompts which may add unnecessary cognitive load.
 As noted by Warschauer et al. (2023) who argue that EFL learners need to have a sufficient level of writing to use AI chatbot like effectively for language learning.